QuarkNerd/blog/pgraham/_posts/2020-02-25-spring-autowiring-its-a-kind-of-magic.md

 That's all that is required.
 The application can be started and the local endpoint, `http://localhost:8080/authorswithconstructor/`, will display the list of authors.
 Spring is calling the constructor in `AuthorController` and passing in the `AuthorService` as a parameter *as if by magic*.

-So what's really going on?
+So, what's really going on?
 This time the `TRACE` level logging in the application provides little detail.

 ~~~text
 TRACE 28728 --- [           main] o.s.b.f.s.DefaultListableBeanFactory     : Creating instance of bean 'authorControllerWithConstructor'